 Thermal Mass flow meters measure the mass flow based on heat transfer from a heated element.
 The measurement is in mass flow, and additional pressure and temperature correction are not required.
 They also provide excellent accuracy and repeatability and are easy to install.

-Turbine Flow meters measure volumetric flow based on fluid flowing passed a free-spinning rotor, each revolution corresponding to a specific volume of fluid.
+Turbine Flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, each revolution corresponding to a specific volume of fluid.
 The meters have high turndown and accuracy.
 Unfortunately, the meter’s service is limited to clean dry gases because of the moving parts, and pressure and temperature compensation are necessary.

 Vortex Flowmeter has a bluff object or shedder bar placed in the flow path, and as gas flows around the shedder bar, vortices are cyclically generated from opposite sides of the bar.
 The frequency of vortex generation is a function of the gas velocity.
 The frequency of vortex shedding is independent of the fluid composition.
 However, the meter requires pressure and temperature compensation and demands a minimum flow rate to produce vortices.

 Differential pressure flow meters calculate flow by measuring pressure drop over an obstruction inserted in the flow path.
 Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tubes.
 This technology is used for natural gas flow and combustion air flow.

 An orifice Plate is a differential pressure meter frequently used for natural gas measurement.
 It measures volumetric flow, not mass flow.
 This meter’s limitations include: poor low flow sensitivity, limited turndown, creates a pressure drop impacting operating costs, and requires correction of pressure and temperature to obtain mass flow.